-Fear not!
-We’ve simplified the process by breaking down the four considerations you need to make before you embark on your quest for the perfect storage solution.
+Fear not, we’ve simplified the process by picking out a range of awesome built-in wardrobes that we’ve seen.
+We’ve even covered the four considerations you need to make before you embark on your quest for the perfect storage solution.

 Fitted wardrobe ideas for small bedrooms